What Is the 2020 Form 1040?

-The 2018 Form 1040 included numerous new schedules that had to be figured out and filed with the return by many taxpayers.
+The 2018 Form 1040 introduced numerous new schedules that had to be figured out and filed along with the return by many taxpayers.
 The IRS touted it as a “simpler” version of the standard tax return, but that didn’t really turn out to be the case.
-The IRS went back to the drawing board a few months after tax season and undid many of the initial changes when it released another draft of the Form 1040 for tax year 2019.
+The IRS went back to the drawing board and undid many of the initial changes when it released another draft of the Form 1040 for tax year 2019, and again for 2020.

-The Form 1040 for the 2019 tax year “is more than a tune-up but less than an overhaul," according to a September 3, 2019, blog post by Tax Policy Center Non-Resident Fellow Robert A. Weinberger.
-He wrote that the key changes from the 2018 version are the return of the standard deduction and income reporting and reconciliation to the first page of the income tax return.
+The key changes between the 2018 version and 2019 version were the return of the standard deduction, and income reporting and reconciliation to the first page of the income tax return.

-All reputable tax preparation software includes the 2019 version of Form 1040, and you can also download and print a copy from the IRS website.
-The form is interactive, so you can complete it online as well, then print it out and mail in a paper return.
+All reputable tax preparation software includes the 2020 version of Form 1040, and you can also download and print a copy from the IRS website.
+The form is interactive, so you can complete it online, then print it out and mail in a paper return.

 Make sure the 1040 you're downloading is for the correct tax year.
-The year appears in the center of the top of the first page.
+The year always appears in the center at the very top of the first page.

 How to Fill Out and Read Form 1040

-Tax credits and the calculation of any tax owed are now on page 2.
-Some of the most popular tax credits, including the Earned Income Tax Credit and the American Opportunity Credit, have been lifted from the 2018 numbered schedules and replaced to the second page of the 2020 Form 1040.
+- Tax credits and the calculation of any tax owed are on the second page of the 2020 form.
+Some of the most popular tax credits, including the Earned Income Tax Credit and the American Opportunity Credit, have been lifted from the numbered schedules from prior years and placed on the second page of the 2020 Form 1040.
 Tax credits you’re claiming appear on lines 27 through 30.

-The 2019 Schedule 1 also asks for additional information about alimony payments you might have made in 2020 and want to claim because these are no longer deductible or reportable for divorces or marital settlement agreements entered into after Dec.
+This schedule also asks for additional information about alimony payments you might have made in 2020 and want to claim because these are no longer deductible or reportable for divorces or marital settlement agreements entered into after Dec.
 31, 2018.
-This information clarifies whether you can deduct or must report these payments effective January 2019.
+This information clarifies whether you can deduct or must report these payments that were ordered before Jan.
+2019.